 - Knighthood.
 Any knight can proclaim another man a knight for whatever reason he chooses.
 This usually happens when a squire reaches adulthood and his master judges him worthy of accepting the responsibilities of a knight.
 A man who has not been raised in the knightly tradition can also be made a knight as a reward for service.
 This is often granted to soldiers or other smallfolk who have shown bravery or performed a great feat.
 Knighthood is considered valuable to smallfolk, as it raises a commoner's social standing.
 Knighthood is seen as primarily a martial position, so even the sons of powerful lords are not necessarily knighted if they are incapable of fulfilling the requirements.
 Doing otherwise would lose honor rather than gain it, and would make a lord and his family be held up to ridicule, this social pressure generally prevents knights from giving out knighthoods for petty or selfish reasons.

 The ceremony to create a knight can be simple or complex, however, it always involves the man kneeling before a knight and being tapped on the shoulders with a sword.
 Ceremonies usually have religious overtones involving the Faith of the Seven.
 When knighted, men are often charged in the name of the Seven to be just and honorable.
 More elaborate knighthood ceremonies involve the prospective knight sitting a night's vigil at a sept, before the figure of the Warrior.
 He may lay his sword before or upon the figure, and his armour is piled at its base.
-Followed by walking barefoot from the sept to the knighting place to prove their humble hearts.
-They wear shifts of undyed wool to receive their knighthood, which is marked by the putting on of the swordbelt after dubbing.
+It is followed by walking barefoot from the sept to the knighting place to prove his humble heart.
+He wear a shift of undyed wool to receive his knighthood, which is marked by the putting on of the swordbelt after dubbing.
 Newly-knighted men are also sometimes anointed with seven oils by a septon.
 It is considered a great honor for the recipient when individuals of high status or fame perform the ceremony.

 Part of the knighting ceremony starts with the person's name and House (if he has one), then: